 When he caters to his evangelical fan base by feeding their persecution narrative, it becomes that much easier for them to reject everything liberals say about the horror these children are going through — because liberals already support child abuse inside the womb.

 It’s not the genocide that people are referring to when they compare the Trump administration to that of Nazi Germany, but the buildup to it.
-The moment you convince an ordinary person – be it a teacher, a church-goer, a housewife – that one group of humans is superior to another, or is inherently dangerous, the wheel of destruction is set in motion.
+The moment you convince an ordinary person – be it a teacher, a church-goer, a housewife – that one group of humans is superior to another, or is inherently dangerous, disloyal, or untrustworthy, the wheel of destruction is set in motion.

 You know what else turns that wheel even faster?
 Nationalism rebranded as religion.